-: the process of removing information from an automatic device (such as an electronic computer) and displaying it in an understandable form
+: the process of removing information from an automatic device (such as a computer or sensor) and displaying it in an understandable form

 : the radio transmission of data or pictures from a space vehicle

 The calculator has a digital readout.